rushikeshyemul/AI-Powered-Quiz-Maker/README.md

 ### Tracking Progress
 1. **Dashboard**: View your overall statistics and recent activity
+2. **User Dashboard**: Click on your username in the header to access your personal dashboard
-2. **Test Records**: Access comprehensive history of all quiz attempts
+3. **Test Records**: Access comprehensive history of all quiz attempts
-3. **Performance Insights**: Analyze your improvement over time
+4. **Performance Insights**: Analyze your improvement over time

+### User Dashboard
+1. **Access**: Click on your username in the top-right corner of the header
+2. **Statistics Overview**: View total attempts, average score, questions answered, and total study time
+3. **Recent Performance**: See your last 5 quiz attempts with scores and difficulty levels
+4. **Complete History**: Browse all your quiz attempts in a detailed table format
+5. **Performance Analysis**: Track pass/fail status, time taken, and topic coverage

 ### PDF Upload
 1. Upload PDF files containing quiz questions